 save money on electricity when no one was actually in the bathroom be green, the light was controlled by a motion sensor.
 Interesting.

 The ladies’ room was very nice.
 Looked clean.
 Didn’t smell bad.
 Ample supply of soap, tissues and paper towels.
 Trash had been emptied.
-It was relatively small ladies’ room and only had 2 stalls – the one that was accessible to wheelchairs, and a regular-sized one.
+It was a relatively small restroom and only had 2 stalls – the one that was accessible to wheelchairs, and a regular-sized one.
 So I walked into the regular stall and did my business.

-Please remember that, unfortunately, I was still IN the stall when this happened.
-And, more unfortunately, please remember that I wasn’t done!
+Unfortunately, I was still IN the stall when this happened.
+And, even more unfortunately, I wasn’t done!
 So there I was, sitting in the pitch darkness (it’s not like there are any windows or anything.
 It’s dark.
 Like “camera darkroom” dark), my pants pulled down to my ankles, reaching like a blind person to find the toilet paper next to me and then having to use the light of my freakin’ iPhone to look at the used toilet paper, to see if I was “clean” or not.

 Not one of my more graceful moments, let me tell ya.